-Canon 200D versus Leica S2
+Canon 200D vs Leica S2

 The Canon EOS 200D (called Canon SL2 in some regions) and the Leica S2 are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a medium format (S2) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 37.5 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 37.5 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S2 is considerably larger (69 percent) than the Canon 200D.
 Moreover, the S2 is substantially heavier (211 percent) than the 200D.
 It is noteworthy in this context that the S2 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.